dwzpku/ob/wiki/math/set/zfc.md

 Zermelo-Fraenkel axioms and of the [continuum hypothesis](continuum_hypothesis "continuum hypothesis") from ZFC.
-The [consistency](consistency "consistency") of a theory such as ZFC cannot be proved within the theory itself, as shown by [Gödel\'s second incompleteness theorem](Gödel's_second_incompleteness_theorem "Gödel's second incompleteness theorem").
+The [consistency](consistency "consistency") of a theory such as ZFC cannot be proved within the theory itself, as shown by [Gödel's second incompleteness theorem](Gödel's_second_incompleteness_theorem "Gödel's second incompleteness theorem").